kubernetes-sigs/kubebuilder-declarative-pattern/docs/addon/walkthrough/README.md

 ### Testing it locally

-We can register the Dashboard CRD and a Dashboard object, and then try running the controller locally.
+We can register the Guestbook CRD and a Guestbook object, and then try running the controller locally.

 1) We need to generate and register the CRDs: